 Course Description.
 Classification of polymerization types and mechanisms from a mechanistic organic point of view.
 The structure of synthetic and natural polymers and polyelectrolytes.
 Reaction of polymers.
 Practical synthetic methods of polymer preparation.

 Prerequisites.
-CHM 2200, 2210 (undergraduate organic chemistry), or equivalent.
+CHM 2200, 2210, or equivalent.

 Learning Outcomes/Objectives.
 Upon completion of this course, a successful student will be able to: